cblanken/wandering-inn-stats/config/README.md

 Spear Spider
 ```

-TODO: it may be more practical to compose these all into a single JSON or Yaml configuration file.
+TODO: it may be more practical to compose these all into a single JSON or Toml
+configuration file.